hcaumo/LISA/README.md

 1. You can now run the agent with the command `pnpm start --character="characters/solana-hacker.character.json"`

+to start with PM2 in EC2:

+`pm2 start pnpm --name lisa -- start --character="characters/lisa.character.json"`

+Save the Process List: Save the PM2 process list to make it persistent:

+`pm2 save`

+Enable PM2 Startup on System Boot: Set PM2 to start on boot:

+`pm2 startup`

+View Real-Time Logs

+To see the logs in real time:

+`pm2 logs lisa`

+Clear Logs (Optional)

+If the logs become too large, you can clear them:

+`pm2 flush`

+Stop the Application

+This will stop the application but keep it in the PM2 process list:

+`pm2 stop lisa`

+Delete the Application

+This will stop the application and remove it from the PM2 process list:

+`pm2 delete lisa`

 ## Configuring the project
 ### The character